macalinao/cloudgame/README.md

 To add external libraries as JARs, simply put them in a `libs/` directory.
 Gradle will automatically set them as dependencies.

 ## License
-This license can also be found in the attached `LICENSE.txt`.
+This license can also be found in the attached `LICENSE.txt` in the `bootstrap/` directory.

 ```
 The MIT License (MIT)